homer0/jimpex/README.md

 ### Repository hooks

-I use [`husky`](https://yarnpkg.com/package/husky) to automatically install the repository hooks so the code will be tested and linted before any commit and the dependencies updated after every merge.
+I use [`husky`](https://yarnpkg.com/package/husky) to automatically install the repository hooks so the code will be tested and linted before any commit, and the dependencies updated after every merge.

-The configuration is on the `husky` property of the `package.json` and the hooks' files are on `./utils/hooks`.

 #### Commits convention